Kaiden-exe/biotrio/README.md

 > s = simulated annealing
 > d = depth first

-Choose an algorithm, for example random:
+Choose an algorithm, for example random.

-> r

 Then the program will ask how often you want to run the algorithm:

 > How often do you want to run this algorithm?

-For this example we choose 10,000 iterations:
+For this example we choose 10,000 iterations.

-> 10000

 When the program is finished running it will display the following: